8 best Amtrak trips from Kansas City

 St. Louis

-About 5.5 hours away from Kansas City on the Missouri River Runner, St. Louis has big city amenities and unique landmarks.
+St. Louis has big city amenities and unique landmarks.
 The Gateway Arch is the famous attraction, but there’s more to the city than that.
-Other things to check out include the City Museum, Missouri Botanical Garden, craft beer scene and the massive Forest Park, which is 1,300 acres and contains lakes, nature areas, museums and the St. Louis Zoo.
-For extra fun, you can plan your trip around a St. Louis Cardinal game, Taste of St. Louis, Fair Saint Louis and other major events.
+Other things to check out include the City Museum, Missouri Botanical Garden, craft beer scene, and the massive Forest Park, which is 1,300 acres and contains lakes, nature areas, museums and the St. Louis Zoo.

 Chicago

-Head to Chicago for museums, beaches, festivals, live music, shopping and more.
-The trip from Kansas City takes about 7.5 hours via the Southwest Chief.
+Head to Chicago for museums, beaches, festivals, live music, and more.
 You’ll arrive in the afternoon at the historic Chicago Union Station and have the option to return to Kansas City the following day.
-Considering all the great restaurants, nightlife and attractions, you may want to stay two nights or more.
+Considering all the great restaurants, nightlife, and attractions, you may want to stay two nights or more.

 You can also transfer to many other Amtrak routes in Chicago.
 See the best Amtrak trips from Chicago to learn about other destinations you can visit.